ANURADHAPURA TRAVEL GUIDE:DISCOVER THE ANCIENT CAPITAL OF SRI LANKA

 LOVAMAHAPAYA

-Lovamahapaya is a building situated between Ruwanweliseya and Sri Mahabodiya in the ancient city of Anuradhapura, Sri Lanka.
-It is also known as the Brazen Palace or Lohaprasadaya because the roof was covered with bronze tiles.
+Lovamahapaya stands between Ruwanweliseya and Sri Mahabodiya in the ancient city of Anuradhapura, Sri Lanka.
+People also call it the Brazen Palace or Lohaprasadaya because workers covered its roof with bronze tiles.

 JETAVANARAMA STUPA

-The compound covers approximately 5.6 hectares and is estimated to have housed 10,000 Buddhist monks.
+The compound spans approximately 5.6 hectares and once accommodated an estimated 10,000 Buddhist monks.

 ABHAYAGIRI DAGABA

-Abhayagiri Vihāra was a major monastery site of Theravada Buddhism that was situated in Anuradhapura, Sri Lanka.
-It is one of the most extensive ruins in the world and one of the most sacred Buddhist pilgrimage cities in the nation.
+Abhayagiri Vihāra served as a major monastery site of Theravada Buddhism in Anuradhapura, Sri Lanka, ranking among the world’s most extensive ruins and the nation’s most sacred Buddhist pilgrimage centers.

-It is recorded in the chronicle that Abhayagiri Dagaba was established by King Valagamba during the period of his second reign, from 89 to 77 B.C.E.
-According to the Mahavamsa, the name Abhayagiri Vihara originated from the names of King Vattagamani Abhaya and the Jain monk Giri, who lived in the monastery earlier.
+Consequently, ancient chronicles record that King Valagamba established the Abhayagiri Dagaba during his second reign from 89 to 77 B.C.E.
+Moreover, according to the Mahavamsa, the name Abhayagiri Vihara combines King Vattagamani Abhaya’s name with that of Giri, a Jain monk who formerly lived at the monastery site.

 MIRISAVETI STUPA